Late summer fairs, festivals food and fun

 In August and September, it’s a Granite State tradition to celebrate the end of summer at an agricultural fair, festival or special food event.
 Some of the season’s most festive — and kid-friendly — events take place over the next few weeks, so be sure to leave room in your family’s calendar for more summer fun.
 It’s not over yet!

 The laid-back Cornish Fair has a packed schedule of family-friendly events, including animal exhibits and midway fun, the Cornish Fair prince and princess pageants, and live music.
 Want to show your kids a rocking good time?
-Don’t miss this year’s headliner, Bon Jersey, a Bon Jovi tribute band.
-Dates: August 17-19, 2018.
+Dates: August 16-18, 2019.

 On Labor Day weekend, the bustling midway and sprawling agricultural exhibits of the Hopkinton State Fair is a farewell-to-summer tradition.
 The fair is home to one of the largest livestock displays in New England, with barn after barn of cattle, goats, pigs, sheep, horses, oxen, llamas and other four-footed favorites.
 Elsewhere on the fairgrounds, don’t miss the demolition derby and roller coaster.
-Dates: August 31-September 3, 2018.
+Dates: August 30-September 2, 2019.

 Consider it a chance to squeeze in one last day at the beach — and one last lobster roll — before summer is over for another year.